-1. Select from Simulation Creation/Edition interface the desired INTEGER/FLOAT parameters.
+- 1. Select the "Perturbation" option from the simulation execution mode drop-down box. - 2.
+Select the desired INTEGER/FLOAT parameters and click on "Edit".
 The user may select multiple parameters using the Ctrl key.
 Global configuration parameters cannot be perturbed.
-If no valid parameters are selected, the message in Figure 4-84 will appear.
+If no valid parameters are selected, the following message will appear.